-About Orlando Andrews, MSLC, CARC, APSS
+About Orlando Andrews, MSLC, CARC, CPRS

 Founder & CEO, Recovery Matters™

-A graduate of Northwestern University, I bring over a decade of experience to the fields of behavioral health, substance use recovery, and trauma-informed care.
+A graduate of Northwestern University, I bring more than a decade of experience across behavioral health, substance use recovery, and trauma-informed care.
+My work focuses on expanding access to outcomes-driven recovery models—grounded in neuroscience, harm reduction, and long-term sustainability.

-As the Founder and CEO of Recovery Matters™, I’ve developed one of the first nationwide virtual recovery systems focused on long-term support, measurable outcomes, and next-generation technology.
+As Founder and CEO of Recovery Matters™, I developed one of the first nationwide virtual recovery systems intentionally designed for long-term support, accountability, and measurable outcomes.
+Our programs serve individuals, organizations, and treatment providers—bridging the persistent gap between episodic care and lifelong healing.

 I am a person in long-term recovery.